Whitworth: Rams’ start to season “an entirely different 3-1”

 While the Rams see the right efforts on both sides of the ball, the offense didn’t have much to celebrate Sunday except its resilience in the 17-9 win over New York.

 Jared Goff’s group went nearly 45 minutes between touchdowns and was held to a season-low 240 yards by the winless Giants.
-The Rams’ once-formidable running game managed only 58 yards, including just 13 net yards on 11 carries in the second half while LA had the lead.
+The Rams’ once-formidable running game managed only 58 yards, including just 13 net yards on 11 carries in the second half.

 But Whitworth is happy the offense made adjustments and grinded out a victory.
-Cooper Kupp got loose for a 55-yard touchdown reception because the Rams tricked the Giants’ secondary into busting a coverage, and Kupp did the rest with his trademark elusiveness and speed in the open field.
+Cooper Kupp got loose for a 55-yard touchdown reception because the Rams abruptly increased their tempo on offense and then tricked the Giants’ secondary into busting a coverage.

-“The teams that are good, they find ways to win those games,” Whitworth said.
+Coach Sean McVay agreed with Whitworth’s assessment of the past two 3-1 starts to the season.

+“Feels different,” McVay said.
+“What I’ve been encouraged with is this team has shown a resolve, a mental toughness and an ability to win games in different ways.”

 WHAT’S WORKING